 - Please refer to the vehicle documents and the description of the tow coupling for the maximum permissible nose weight. - If different values are specified in the vehicle documents and in the description of the tow coupling: Select the lowest value.
 This value is the maximum possible nose weight for the towing vehicle and caravan. - Check the nose weight before each journey, e.g. with a nose weighing scales.
-To obtain a correct value, position the nose weighing scales vertical under the coupling jaw and place the caravan drawbar horizontal. - The caravan is equipped with a balancing weight.
-It is located in the gas bottle compartment.
-To reach the required nose weight this additional container can be filled with sand or water.
-The additional container is suitable for holding drinking water.
-If the required nose weight is achieved without balancing weight, the additional container can be removed. - The payload in the caravan must be distributed in such a way that the measured nose weight comes as close as possible to the maximum permissible nose weight.
+To obtain a correct value, position the nose weighing scales vertical under the coupling jaw and place the caravan drawbar horizontal. - The caravan is equipped with a buoyancy weight in the form of sandbag/sandbags, if applicable.
+If the necessary nose weight is reached without these weights (e.g. by gas bottle etc.), they may be removed. - The payload in the caravan must be distributed in such a way that the measured nose weight comes as close as possible to the maximum permissible nose weight.
 The maximum permissible nose weight is not be exceeded. - Axle load The axle load (Fig. 6,3) is also specified in the vehicle documents of the towing vehicle and provides information concerning the permissible maximum load for the front and rear axles.
 The axle load may not be exceeded by a trailer.
 The above illustration shows where which forces act on the car and caravan.